What Is the Life Insurance Suicide Exclusion?

 Exceptions & Variations in Suicide Exclusions

 Although the suicide clause is standard in most policies, key variations depend on state laws, policy type, and insurer rules.
-Carefully examine your policy to familiarize yourself with the specific rules and stipulations.
+Review your policy carefully to understand the specific rules and conditions.

 State Regulations That Impact Suicide Clauses

-Some states impose restrictions on suicide clauses, such as limiting the exclusionary period or requiring insurers to prove intent before denying a claim.
-Examine the regulations governing your state's insurance policies.
+Some states place limits on suicide clauses.
+These may include shortening the exclusion period or requiring insurers to show intent before denying a claim.
+Check the regulations that apply to insurance policies in your state.

 Employer-Sponsored Life Insurance Plans

-Employer-sponsored life insurance policies may have different provisions compared to individual policies.
-Some group life insurance policies do not include a suicide exclusion, but this varies based on the insurer and employer’s plan terms.
-Employees should review their policy documents or consult their benefits administrator for details.
-Employees should understand their employer's policy terms, which vary by organization and insurer.
-If the employer pays for coverage, suicidal death may still be eligible for a death benefit.
+Employer-sponsored life insurance policies may include different provisions than individual policies.
+Some group policies do not include a suicide exclusion, but this depends on the insurer and the employer’s plan terms.
+Review your policy documents or speak with your benefits administrator for details.

 Military Life Insurance (SGLI)

-Servicemembers' Group Life Insurance (SGLI) does not include a suicide exclusion clause, meaning beneficiaries receive entire life insurance proceeds regardless of the cause of death.
+Servicemembers' Group Life Insurance (SGLI) does not include a suicide exclusion clause.
+This means beneficiaries receive the full life insurance proceeds regardless of the cause of death.

 Accidental Death Insurance